 Uxmal is a place that should be savored, so if you visit the ruins, don’t settle for the two hour tour.
 It took the Maya 500 years to build the place, so the least you can do is take a full day to appreciate their efforts.
 Of all the Mayan cities I’ve visited myself, Uxmal is my favorite, without any doubt.
 We can only imagine what it would have been like when it was still in use, with all the sights, sounds, and smells of a living city teeming with people, with the kings and nobles in their palaces, and the priests in their temples.
 What a different world that was, and not so very long ago.

-Click any photo to expand the images to full-screen, with captions:
+Click any photo to expand the image

 Click the link to launch a Full Screen slide show featuring an assortment of my favorite photos from Uxmal.
 These super-sized slides are best viewed on a full sized monitor or a tablet.
 They’re not properly configured for a Mobile browser.